 PERF180 STORY-TELLING (3 CREDITS)

-This is an introduction to the practice of oral and written narrative traditions as exemplified through the art of story "telling".
-The course explores how story has been recorded, translated and interpreted, and the effects the process has had on Indigenous values and identity.
-Through reading and delivery, participants explore a variety of oral and textual storytelling practices and techniques.
+This is an introduction to the practice of oral and written narrative traditions as exemplified through the art of story "telling."
+Participants explore a variety of oral and textual storytelling practices and techniques.
 (Prerequisite: ENGL101)